japnimedev/Google-Plus-Stream/README.md

 # Google-Plus-Stream
 > Stream video file using Google Plus

-Demo will be coming soon.
+The code can be modified by your skills, I'm just an average developer so goodluck!
+Here's the demo, [click me](https://japnimeserver.com/plus/index.php).

 ## Guide
+- Method: Upload to google photos > Go to plus.google.com > Post using the image icon > Public it > Get the public url, format will be `https://plus.google.com/photos/photo/xxx/xxx`.
-- Script is still in beta test
+- Script is still in beta performance, you can suggest from the Issues tab.
 - You can check the update logs [here](https://github.com/japnimedev/Google-Plus-Stream/blob/master/LOG.md).

 ## Contribution